getorca/IHOP/README.md

 ```
 User `<|USER_INPUT|>` and `<|RESPONSE|>` tags can be chained to continue chat converstations.

 Running server.py with `sanic server --workers=1` workers can be increased to increase throughput, but each worker keeps an instance of the model in vram.
-The sanic server is also compatible with [OpenAI Chat Completions endpoint]([https://platform.openai.com/docs/api-reference/chat](https://platform.openai.com/docs/api-reference/chat/create)) with added support for the context message.
+The sanic server is also compatible with [OpenAI Chat Completions endpoint](https://platform.openai.com/docs/api-reference/chat/create) with added support for the context message.
 Full support is coming in the future.
-An example api request can be seen here <https://github.com/getorca/IHOP/blob/main/scripts/test_chat_api.sh>
+An example api request can be seen here <https://github.com/getorca/IHOP/blob/main/scripts/test_chat_api.sh>.
+The API response is raw text of only the response.

 ## IHOP Models

 | Model | Base Model | Dataset | Description | Training |
 |-------|------------|---------| -------- | ---- |
 | [IHOPv01_Falcon7b_lora](https://huggingface.co/winddude/IHOPv01_Falcon7b_lora) | Falcon 7b | [IHOPv01](https://huggingface.co/datasets/winddude/IHOPv01) | An experimental general purpose instruct following chat model | This repo |